zunjae/AnYme/README.md

 # Why use AnYme?

 AnYme is not a competing app.
 I do not maintain it for the sake of being better than other apps.
 That said, there are some reasons to pick AnYme over other apps.
-Here's a small list:
+Here's just a small list:

 * No Ads
 * MAL integration.
 In fact, AnYme was the first app with MAL integration after their site was relaunched.
 (An Alpha download was available in less than 3 hours after the site came online)